-- FIN 454 Security Analysis 3 hours.
+- FIN 450 Independent Study 1-4 hours.
+Academic inquiry into an area not covered in any established course, and carried on outside the usual instructor/classroom setting.
+Approved Plan of Study required. - FIN 453 Financial Markets and Institutions 3 hours.
+Surveys the dynamic roles played by financial intermediaries in transforming traditional financial institutions to a modern financial services industry responding to new institutions and individual investors in channeling savings and investments.
+The course focuses on the role played by non-bank financial institutions, the structure of interest rates, the flows of loanable funds and the measurement and management of risk in a regulated and deregulated financial system, using financial instruments such as SWAPS and asset securitization.
+Prerequisite: FIN 331 or permission of instructor. - FIN 454 Security Analysis 3 hours.
 Provides a comprehensive introduction to the application of the techniques of security analysis and portfolio management.
 Relates economic-industry-company analysis to evaluate individual securities: bonds, preferred stocks, common stocks, and options.
 Considers the procedures involved in the selection of securities portfolio along the concept of risk-return tradeoffs.
 Prerequisite: FIN 348. - FIN 455 Business Financial Decisions 3 hours.
 Examines the question of how financial resources available to the firm should be allocated to many possible investment projects.
 Emphasizes developing analytical techniques which make it possible to answer questions such as: Should a new plant be built?
 Equipment replaced?
 Bonds refunded?
 A new product introduced?
 Should a merger or divestment take place?
-Prerequisites: FIN 348 and BUSI 261. - FIN 458 International Financial Management 3 hours.
+Prerequisite: FIN 348. - FIN 458 International Financial Management 3 hours.
 Emphasizes the practical relevance of the microelements of international finance which influence the profit and loss accounts and balance sheets of corporations with overseas operations.
-Factors such as the impact of exchange rate fluctuations, major alternative non-traditional sources of financing and regional investment decisions, imperfections in world product, factor and financial markets along with country risk-return profiles are examined.
+Factors such as the impact of exchange rate fluctuations, major alternative nontraditional sources of financing and regional investment decisions, imperfections in world product, factor and financial markets along with country risk-return profiles are examined.
 Prerequisite: FIN 348 or permission of instructor.
 (GP) - FIN 460 Seminar in Finance 3 hours.
 This seminar course examines major contemporary issues in the field of finance.
 The topics covered vary from semester to semester.
 Students are responsible for presenting, discussing, and writing about theories, frameworks, and application expressed in the professional literature.
 Prerequisite: One course in Finance numbered 300 or above.